Nishu0/aptos-chatgpt-kit/README.md

 ## Wallet Integration

-### External Wallet Mode (Recommended)

-Set `externalWallet = true` in `lib/aptos-config.ts`:

-- Users connect their own wallets (Petra, Martian)
-- Transactions signed client-side
-- x402 payment protocol enabled
-- Better security for users

-### Server Wallet Mode

-Set `externalWallet = false` and provide `APTOS_PRIVATE_KEY`:

-- Server signs transactions
-- No x402 payments (server pays fees)
-- Best for automated operations
-- Less secure (requires private key storage)
+This MCP server uses external wallet mode exclusively.
+Users connect their own wallets (Petra, Martian) to sign transactions client-side.
+This is the only supported mode for ChatGPT MCP connectors since wallet private keys cannot be stored in the MCP server.

 ## Troubleshooting